Rainbow Stickers for Your Badge!

 A symbol of hope

 In addition to being the symbol of pride, the rainbow is a symbol of hope.
 Tremendous progress has been made in the fight for equal rights.
-Step by step, lesbians, gays, bisexuals and transgender people are obtaining recognition as equal members of United States and Canadian societies, in big cities and in towns and villages across north America.
-Our anti-gay opponents are becoming frustrated because their hate cannot defeat our love.
+Step by step, lesbians, gays, bisexuals and transgender people are obtaining recognition as equal members of the United States and Canadian societies, in big cities and in towns and villages across north America.
+Anti-gay opponents are becoming frustrated because their hate cannot defeat love.
 Things are not perfect, but the progress we are making is extraordinary...and the rainbow affirms our hopes for an even better future.

 A symbol of diversity

 Finally, the rainbow is a symbol of diversity.
 Although myths and stereotypes portray all gays and lesbians as having a single, monolithic “agenda”, the reality is that ours is an extraordinarily diverse community.
 Across all races and cultural backgrounds, across all languages, with or without disabilities, across all religions, our communities continue to flourish.
-The variety of colors symbolize the diversity of our society.
+The variety of colors symbolizes the diversity of our society.